jklust/gamdpy/README.md

 - [X] Test O($N$) nblist update and mechanism for choosing between this and O($N^2$)
 - [X] Allow more flexible/dynamical changing which data to be stored in Configuration, Nick
 - [ ] make GitLab/Hub address users, not ourselves (remove dev-state of page)
+- [ ] Reserve name on pypi, conda?
+Thomas
-- [ ] make installable by pip for all, by uploading to pypi
+- [ ] make installable by pip for all, by uploading to pypi, Thomas
 - [ ] Use 'colarray' for scalars in Configuration (needs switching of dimensions)
 - [ ] Configuration: include r_im in vectors
 - [ ] Requirements/dependencies, especially to use grid-sync, ADD LINK NUMBA DOC
-- [ ] Auto-tuner, TBS
+- [X] Auto-tuner, TBS
 - [X] "grid to large for gridsync" should be handled ( CUDA_ERROR_COOPERATIVE_LAUNCH_TOO_LARGE )
 - [ ] structure inside h5py: static info + a group for each runtime action (Lorenzo)
 - [X] Test neighborlist integrity before and during simulations (after each timeblock)
 - [X] Automatic reallocate larger neighborlist when needed, and redo simulation of the last timeblock
-- [ ] Benchmarking
+- [X] Benchmarking
 - [ ] Charge (Water, SPCflexible), Jesper et al.
 - [X] Remove NVE_Toxvaerd Nick
 - [ ] Decide status of tools.save_configuration.py (is it necessary? move to Configuration.py ?)
 Lorenzo